fribbels/Fribbels-Epic-7-Optimizer/README.md

 ## Requirements
 - Windows or MacOS, 64-bit
-- Java 8, 64-Bit installed (Please download if you don't yet have it: https://www.java.com/en/download/)
+- Java 8, 64-Bit installed (Please download if you don't yet have it: https://java.com/en/download/manual.jsp, use the offline installer)
 _________________

 **Table of Contents**: